ithinkler/paracosmic/readme.md

-# paracosmic
+#Welcome
-This is the github repository for paracosmicmedia.com
+This is the github repository for Paracosmic Media